DeveshPathak16/Shield-Insurance-Analysis/README.md

 ✅MS Power Point (ppt)

-The dataset provided by #codebasics is from Insurance companies, in which we have to track the 5 major key metrics
+The datasets provided by #codebasics is from Insurance companies, in which we have to track the 5 major key metrics-

 🎯 Key Focus Areas: